gobridge/gdn/events/002-gcpgo-event/template.md

 Talk 4: Go, Cloud Functions and Cloud Tasks

-How I used Cloud functions to scale up GCP instances in advance of push notifications sent to NYT users.
+How Fred used Cloud functions to scale up GCP instances in advance of push notifications sent to New York Times users.
 How Cloud Tasks are used to trigger the scaling down.

 Speaker: Fred Gurnot, Senior Software Engineer, The New York Times